 So what are you waiting for?
 Check out or top power banks for backpacking right now!

-Best Power Bank for Backpacking of 2020
+Best Power Bank for Backpacking

 PD Power Bank 50000mAh- Portable Battery Pack Charger

 The daddy of all power banks, this monster model from Crave does it all and does it well.

 Coming in at a whopping 5000mAh, this bank can charge many devices at once while still being portable enough for backpacking trips.
 It only weighs a respectable 4.15 pounds, not bad for all that power.
 It has two fast-charging USB slots and a LED indicator to show power level.